fieryprophet/jQuery-UI-Dialog-MinMax/README.md

 	$("#dialog").dialog({minimize:"#toolbar"});

-	An A element link will be created in the #toolbar element that unminimizes the dialog when clicked.
+	An <a> element link will be created in the #toolbar element that unminimizes the dialog when clicked.
 	If the minimize option is a boolean value of true, it will simply hide the dialog content and leave a floating titlebar that can be unminimized.

 - Adds "minimize" "unminimize" "maximize" "unmaximize" events